kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 ### Rafter in Gateway mode

 Due to a known issue with Rafter overrides, Kyma fails to be installed and upgraded with [MinIO in Gateway mode](https://kyma-project.io/docs/1.18/components/rafter/#tutorials-set-min-io-to-gateway-mode).
 We are planning to provide a solution in a patch.
-See the [related issue](https://github.com/kyma-project/kyma/issues/10199) for details.
+See issue [#10199](https://github.com/kyma-project/kyma/issues/10199) for details.